RedotPay Solana Card Review 2026

 • Net fees: -$898/yr (1.5% effective)

-His verdict: "At $5,000/month with 60% domestic spending, my effective rate is 1.5% (the FX markup only hits international transactions).
-KAST would earn me $2,400/year at 4% cashback - the swing is $3,298/year.
-I use KAST as my primary card and keep the RedotPay Solana Card for two situations: transactions over $15K (KAST's cap) and spending SOL directly without triggering a taxable swap event.
+I use KAST as my primary card and keep the RedotPay Solana Card for two things: transactions over $15K, and spending SOL directly without the extra stablecoin swap.
 The Solana branding does not matter to me.
 The SOL support does."

-Our Take: Is the RedotPay Solana Card Worth It?
+Is the RedotPay Solana Card Safe?

-Use the RedotPay Solana Card if:
+Who Should Choose the Solana Card

 Sources and Verification